MedhanshPatley/Java/README.md

 Assignment -5
 Part -1:
  Implement the generic Shapes class as an interface s so that we can implement concrete classes like circle, triangle, rectangle class from it.

+ Part 2 - In this exercise, take an abstract class which is defined below and develop two classes.
+The abstract class represents the basic building block for employees in a personnel database.
+The code is shown below:

+abstract class Employee
+private String name, address;
+protected int basicSalary;